European microstates: Similar entities and definitions

 with a fourth category for large microstate with a large population.

 A paper in 2020 discussed the history of the smallest European states, and compared Malta and Cyprus to Andorra, Liechtenstein, Monaco, and San Marino.

+The Crown dependencies are the Isle of Man, Jersey and Guernsey, are small territories that have a high degree of autonomy and are not part of the United Kingdom.
+The Crown dependencies have a small territory and population, with the Isle of Man being the largest out of the three having a size of 572 km^{2} and the smallest being Guernsey, with a size of 78 km^{2} and a population of 67,334.
+However, due to being not fully sovereign as the United Kingdom is responsible for their defence, international relations (including treaties) and citizenship and are also possessions of the British crown and also including their status as islands, they are sometimes excluded from being microstates.

-Including both traditional microstates and small states in the European region yields several more examples, such as Cyprus, Luxembourg, and Montenegro.
+Including both traditional microstates and small states in the European region yields several more examples, such as: Cyprus, Kosovo, Luxembourg and Montenegro.